marcglasberg/i18n_extension/README.md

 **Q: Are there importers for X?**

 **A:** _Currently, only `.PO` and `.JSON` importers are supported out-of-the-box.
-Keep in mind this lib development is still new, and I hope the community will help writing more importers/exporters.
-We hope to have those for `.arb` `.icu` `.xliff` `.csv` and `.yaml`, but we're not there yet.
 However, since the `Translations` object use maps as input/output, you can use whatever file you want if you convert them to a map yourself._

 <br>